Alien: Isolation Trophy Guide and Road Map for PlayStation 4

 As you enter a vent for the 20th time, the trophy will pop.

-These trophies will require you to achieve a certain accomplishment within a specific level.
+The trophies in this section of our Alien Isolation Trophy Guide will require you to achieve a certain accomplishment within a specific level.
 These may well come naturally during your two initial playthroughs, due to the fact we will be approaching with no-deaths and no-kills in mind.

 If not, though, you can use Mission Select to load the required mission and attempt the requirements.